- Set up a barbell on a rack at just below shoulder level.

 Related exercises to discover

 Barbell lunges is a gym work out exercise that targets quadriceps and also involves abs and calves and glutes & hip flexors and hamstrings.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Kettlebell squats, lunge punches / lunges and barbell squats are related exercise that target the same muscle groups as barbell lunges.
+Wall sit / squats / chair, side lying quad stretch and goblet squats are related exercise that target the same muscle groups as barbell lunges.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.